GUIDELINES FOR AUTHORS

 Tables

 Tables must be made using computer technology (in Word) and numbered (with Arabic numbers) and titled in both Polish and English.
 Annotate where the table is referenced in the main text (Table 1).
 If abbreviations are used in the table, an explanation must be given in the footnote below the table.
-In the tables, reference letters (lowercase) must be used.
+It is recommended to use reference letters (lowercase).
 The units in the tables must be given after the comma and not in brackets.

 Tabela 1.
 Parametry strukturalne…………………………